FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 - **Server:** For outgoing emails `smtp.gmail.com` and for incoming emails `imap.gmail.com`.
 - **Userid:** Your Gmail address, e.g., example@gmail.com.
 - **Port:** Either 465 (SSL) or 587 (TLS).
-- **Password:** To connect to Google, you'll need to enable and generate an app password to connect your Gmail account with your apps or devices.
+- **Password:** To connect to your Google account with your app or devices, you'll need to enable and generate an app password.
 For more information, refer to [Sign in with app passwords](https://support.google.com/mail/answer/185833?hl=en).
 Make sure to generate a separate app password for each of your Node-RED applications.

 ## Creating Environment Variables for Secure Email Configuration